What is email marketing?

 Email marketing is simply one of the best ways to stay connected with your target audiences, whether they be customers or prospects or simply subscribers.
 Email marketing strategy helps navigate through some of the most intricate marketing behaviors and tactics to create emails that truly work.

-We’ve collected some best practices when it comes to email solutions; tpyes of emails to send, how to grow your email list, and how email design can make a huge impact.
+In this email marketing strategy guide, we’ve collected some best practices when it comes to email solutions; types of emails to send, how to grow your email list, and how email design can make a huge impact.

 Email Marketing Solutions

 Among so many new communication channels, email might seem a bit old fashioned.
 The first emails were sent in 1971; the first email from space came 20 years later and the movie “You’ve Got Mail” was released in 1998.
 Compared to Facebook (hatched in February 2004), Instagram (first photo posted in July 2010), and multimedia messaging app Snapchat (live in 2012), email is the great-grandfather of online communication.

 No wonder there are some people who have claimed “email is dead” or at least sounded its death knell.

 However, according to a 2019 survey by the West Corp., 82% of customers prefer email for company notifications, and 77% prefer email as the option for questions and issues.
 And, in a 2018 Narvar survey about online shopping, 83% of respondents said they expect regular email updates about their purchases.

 Combined with the surge in content marketing, inbound marketing and marketing automation, email marketing has proved beyond a reasonable doubt that it is a critical marketing tool to communicate with and nurture leads as well as to retain and educate customers.

 However, with the noise, incredible volume of spam and more advanced email filters, creating messages that reach a recipient’s inbox – and are read – is becoming more difficult.
 A successful email marketing strategy must be carefully planned, executed and measured.